arm-on/plan/azmoon-jame.md

 # Status

-- Status: Waiting for Dr. Beigy's reply
+- Status: Waiting for Dr. Beigy's reply on the datetime of the exam